 - In the end, individuals are responsible for their own careers.
 Develop the skills to manage their own careers in individuals through workshops or individual coaching.

-In conclusion, a talent strategy is the starting point for growing organizations to ensure that they do not only focus on short-term solutions for completing vacancies, but pay equal attention to the development and retention of existing talents.
+In conclusion, a talent strategy is the starting point for growth companies to ensure that they do not only focus on short-term solutions for filling vacancies, but pay equal attention to the development and retention of existing talents.